Cambridge Judge Business School

 Clubs, Conferences & Competitions

 Among the events that Judge students help organize is the Cambridge University Energy Network Conference, which brings together industry leaders, policy makers, academic researchers and students for a day of discussion about the factors contributing to climate change.
 Students can also participate in a number of other conferences throughout the year, such as the Africa Business Conference.
-In addition, Cambridge hosts the annual Cambridge University Entrepreneurs Competition.
-The competition series is open to all Cambridge students, as well as any non-students who are paired with a current student.
+In addition, the Entrepreneurship Centre hosts annual events, including pitch competitions.

 Cambridge University’s colleges do their best to provide housing for their members, but even if students choose to live off-campus, they are still assigned a college community.